yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/engage-overview.md

 * **Total users**: The total number of users available in User 360.
 * **Profile completeness**: The average completeness of the profile information (based on the values available for user attributes) of the total users on User 360.
 * **User split**: Shows the count of users for which a specific user property is available across the user base.
 For example, to see the number of users with  `userId`(identified users), click on the **User split** drop-down and choose `userId`.

+If an attribute is available for the user, the Split considers it as a known category.

 <center><img src="https://i.imgur.com/bPLzOqP.png" width="30%"/></center>